logmanCrater/family-tree-app/DEPLOYMENT.md

    - Check that `next.config.js` has `swcMinify: false`

 2. **Database Connection Issues**:
-   - Verify PlanetScale credentials in environment variables
+   - Verify Neon connection string in environment variables
    - Check if database exists and is accessible
    - Ensure migrations have been run